GianLorenzetto/GianLorenzetto.github.io-www/_posts/2017-03-14-zombie-scrum.md

 I started thinking about this after listening to an [Agile For Humans](http://ryanripley.com/agile-for-humans/) podcast (_great_ podcast), where [Ron Quartel discussed how his team was using Scrum, but with no estimates and variable length iterations](http://ryanripley.com/afh-031-natural-software-development-using-noestimates-and-variable-length-sprints-podcast/).
 As a team, it was working really well for them (and the idea of MVI or Minimum Viable Increment is _gold_), but the more interesting point is that they where _experimenting_ with their process.
 In fact, he made reference to discovering the opening statement of the manifesto:

-"We are *uncovering* better ways of developing software by doing it and helping others do it.
-Through this work we have come to value:"
+> We are *uncovering* better ways of developing software by doing it and helping others do it.
+Through this work we have come to value: ...

 Now, I'm certain I've read that statement previously, but I too had never fully grasped the importance of the word *uncovering*.
 We should be constantly working towards new and better ways of working.
 Scrum is great, but so is Lean.
 You like no estimates?
 Do it.
 Just remember that agile is an empirical process (more below) you need to measure the outcomes and continuously work to improve.